andrewni420/Evolutionary-Computation/poker/README.md

 Implementation of weight sharing, as proposed in https://arxiv.org/pdf/1608.05859.pdf.
 Inputs are multiplied by the transpose of the embedding matrix.
 ### Utils.java
 I think this is unused and should be deleted.
 I will check later.

-## ndarray.clj

-Various utility methods for interfacing with the DJL implementation of ndarrays

 ## headsup.clj